Vocal Cord Dysfunction

-Paradoxical or dysfunctional movement of the vocal cords is defined as adduction of the true vocal cords on inspiration and abduction on expiration; it causes inspiratory airway obstruction and stridor that is often mistaken for asthma.
+Vocal cord dysfunction involves paradoxical or dysfunctional movement of the vocal cords and is defined as adduction of the true vocal cords on inspiration and abduction on expiration; it causes inspiratory airway obstruction and stridor that is often mistaken for asthma.
 Vocal cord paralysis (unilateral and bilateral) is discussed elsewhere.
 The general evaluation of patients with stridor is discussed elsewhere.

 Vocal cord dysfunction occurs more commonly among women aged 20 to 40.
 Etiology is unclear, but it appears to be associated with anxiety, depression, posttraumatic stress disorder, and personality disorders.
 It is not considered a factitious disorder (ie, patients are not doing it consciously).